 Linda D’Aquila received her Bachelor of Liberal Studies degree from the University of Tampa.
 She began her career with LifeLink in 1986 working with its affiliated public outreach program, The Florida Statewide Organ and Tissue Donor Program.
 She retired as LifeLink Foundation’s Vice President of Corporate Administration and Corporate Secretary of its Board of Governors.
 D’Aquila also served as the Director of the LifeLink Legacy Fund.
 In 2009 D’Aquila was appointed to serve on the Hillsborough County Commission on the Status of Women as representative of the LWVHC.
 She served two terms as President of the League and has served as Secretary, Director of Public Relations, Director of FYI/Hot Topics, and Director of Development.
 She served for six years as Secretary of the Kiwanis Club of Tampa and as Secretary of the Tampa Kiwanis Foundation.
 In 2011 D’Aquila received the Club’s highest recognition as the recipient of the 39th Annual Doyle E. Carlton Memorial Award for her outstanding service.
 D’Aquila was also a member of the Kiwanis Club of Steamboat Springs, Colorado and served as its Secretary.
 She served on the board of directors of Tampa Crossroads and currently serves on its Advisory Board.
 A passionate advocate for organ and tissue donation, she has served on the Board of the National Organization for Transplant Enlightenment (N.O.T.E.) since 2007 and was recently appointed to serve on the board of the Coach Bill Minahan Scholarship Award.
 She is a member of the Leadership Tampa Class of 2007 (BEST class ever!), the Athena Society, USF Women in Leadership & Philanthropy, the Tampa/Hillsborough Human Rights Council, Tampa Tiger Bay Club, Steamboat Seminars, Yampatika, and the Yampa Valley University Women.

 Born and raised in Alabama, Shirley graduated from Auburn University and the University of Virginia School of Law before coming to Tampa with her husband, a Tampa native.
 Shirley joined the League to learn about her new hometown and has been a member ever since.She was one of only a handful of women attorneys in Tampa in 1977 and so was a founding member of the Hillsborough Association for Women Attorneys in 1982 and served as President of the organization in 1984-1985.
 She has practiced in the area of bankruptcy law and was a founding member of the Tampa Bay Bankruptcy Bar Association, serving as President in 2007 – 2008.
-Shirley has served in a variety of positions with the local League over the years, including the immediate past president.
+Shirley has served in a variety of positions with the local League over a number of years including as President from 2013 to 2016.

 A native Floridian and 1977 graduate of FSU College of Law, Holmes currently represents survivors of domestic violence who are seeking protection orders.
 Politically tuned in since high school, Holmes held internships at the Florida Legislature and she canvassed and campaigned for numerous state and national candidates.
 She has been involved on boards of community organizations such as Ecology Florida, WMNF Community Radio, Sweetwater Organic Community Farm, and CRAM (Citizens for Responsible Alternatives to Malathion).